rust-lang/reference/src/macros-by-example.md

 expression][_UnderscoreExpression_], a standalone underscore is not matched by the `expr` fragment specifier.
 However, `_` is matched by the `expr` fragment specifier when it appears as a subexpression.
+For the same reason, a standalone [const block] is not matched but it is matched when appearing as a subexpression.

 > **Edition Differences**: Starting with the 2021 edition, `pat` fragment-specifiers match top-level or-patterns (that is, they accept [_Pattern_]).
 >